 BT TV - previously known as BT Vision - is a low cost TV service which combines Freeview and IPTV (Internet Protocol Television).
 BT TV provides YouView boxes which allow you to access both Freeview broadcasts and additional premium channels via a BT Broadband connection.

 Freeview launched in 2002, offering a wide selection of TV and radio channels over the air at no cost.
 All you need to access Freeview is a compatible receiver, which can be a standalone set-top box or built into a TV.
 Freeview is undoubtedly the cheapest way to get TV as you only need to pay for a licence, but additional features such as catch-up, recording and on-demand streaming will depend on the hardware, and may involve extra fees.

 NOW TV is a venture from Sky which provides access to popular premium channels - including Sky Sports and Sky Cinema - without a contract.
-It's an extremely flexible service: NOW TV can be viewed on a variety of devices, including smart TVs, tablets and NOW TV’s own set-top box, using TV passes, or you can pick up a NOW TV broadband and TV bundle with box included.
+It's an extremely flexible service: NOW TV can be viewed on a variety of devices, including smart TVs, tablets and NOW TV’s own set-top box.
+NOW TV passes can be purchased without contract, or you can get a broadband and TV bundle with box.

 Sky is a well established satellite TV operator with a huge number of channels beamed down from space to Sky Q boxes in homes.
 Lately Sky has enhanced its TV service with on-demand content that can be streamed over a broadband connection, and aside from pay-per-view content this is given to Sky satellite subscribers as a free extra.

 TalkTalk TV is an affordable service which operates in the same way as BT TV - YouView boxes provide both Freeview broadcasts and optional extra channels streamed over a broadband connection.